What to Do if My Furnace Constantly Shuts Off

 The normal cycle for a furnace to maintain a comfortable temperature is usually 3 to 8 times per hour.
 Therefore, more frequent stopping and starting is a sign that the furnace has a lot of problems and it will not produce enough heat for the house.
-Some of the reasons why your furnace keeps shutting off are:
+Whether you have a Toronto mid-efficiency furnace, or any other furnace, there are some of the reasons why your furnace keeps shutting off are:

 A clogged filter restricts airflow in the heat exchanger, which results in overheating followed by a safety shut down.
 One of the things to do if the furnace keeps turning on and off because of dirt is to clean or change the filter.
 It should be done at least every three months, but cleaning should be according to the recommendations of the manufacturer.